 Finding the Best Places to Retire Since 2006!

 Busy Collins Avenue, also known as State Road A1A, is the main drag through town and is bordered by lush tropical vegetation, sleek high rises and beach-oriented retailers.
 Shopping and dining options are eclectic and easy to find.
 For the healthy eater, the farmers' market happens on Saturdays.
-Residents also enjoy nine city parks, some on the ICW and some on the ocean.
-Many are serviced by the community shuttle and are dog-friendly.
+Residents also enjoy nine city parks, some along the ICW and some along the Atlantic.
+Many are served by the community shuttle and are dog-friendly.

 Population: 23,000 (city proper)